Tag Archives: Sarah Paulson

 Uzo Aduba, Elizabeth Banks, Sarah Paulson and Rose Byrne are among the key cast.

-I’d been wondering about where one of my favourite actresses had gone.
+I’d been wondering about where one of my favourite actors had gone.
 Turns out Blanchett was busy working on a very promising new drama I simply can’t wait to see.

 Knowing how far we’ve come with the fight for equal rights, I’m looking forward to seeing Schlafly’s journey unfold.
 I’d also like to find out to what extent she remained adamant that the Equal Rights Amendment was a bad idea.